cms-opendata-workshop/workshop-lesson-cmssw/_episodes/04_source.md

 ---
 title: "The Source"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 30
 questions:
-- "What are the elements in the source of an EDAnalyzer"
+- "What are the elements of the source of an EDAnalyzer?"
+- "How do I modify the source to get additional information?"
 objectives:
-- "Learn the basic structure of the C++ implementation of an EDAnalyzer"
+- "Learn the basic structure of the C++ implementation of an EDAnalyzer."
+- "Learn the basics on how to modify the source in order to do perform analysis."
 keypoints:
 - "The C++ source file of an EDAnalyzer is taylored for particle physics analysis under the CMSSW Framework."
 - "This source file needs to be modified according to the analyzer needs"
 ---

-## The DemoAnalyzer.cc file
+## Playing with the DemoAnalyzer.cc file

-The `DemoAnalyzer.cc` file is the main file of the analyzer.
+The `DemoAnalyzer.cc` file is the main file of our EDAnalyzer.
 As it was mentioned, the default structure is always the same.
-Let's look at what is inside using an editor like `vi`:
+Let's look at what is inside using an editor like `vi` ([here](https://www.thegeekdiary.com/basic-vi-commands-cheat-sheet/) you can find a good cheatsheet for that editor):

 ~~~
 vi Demo/DemoAnalyzer/src/DemoAnalyzer.cc